Caring for a breathless patient at home

 Breathlessness is a very frightening symptom - and living with a breathless person can be very stressful.

-Having some control over how you breathe, over your thinking and some practical ways to manage everyday activities can really help.
+Having some control over how you breathe, managing panic and some practical ways to cope with everyday activities can really help.

 Top tips